 Exclusions Under The Policy

 Exclusions are certain conditions that are not covered by a health insurance policy.
-There are some standard exclusions set by the IRDAI that won’t be covered under any health insurance plan.
+While the IRDAI outlines standard exclusions, some insurers may offer coverage for certain excluded conditions through additional riders or specialized plans.
 And, if your insurance company feels that a particular disease is risky to cover, they might not cover it in your policy (these have to be from the list defined by the IRDAI too).

 So, if you raise a claim for such diseases, it will get rejected.
 Read the policy wording carefully to be aware of the exclusions and avoid facing shocks when you make a claim.